Lloyd McGrath

 Lloyd McGrath (born 24 February 1965) is an English retired professional footballer.

 A hard-working midfielder, McGrath made his senior debut for Coventry City on 28 April 1984 in one of their heaviest defeats ever - an 8-2 Football League First Division defeat at Southampton.
 However, three years later he took part in the biggest success of their history so far - the 1987 FA Cup Final triumph over Tottenham Hotspur.
 He set up the winning goal with a cross that was deflected off the knee of Gary Mabbutt.

-By the time of his departure to Portsmouth at the end of the 1993-94 season, when the Sky Blues finished 11th in the FA Premier League, he had played 214 league games for the club and scored four goals.
+By the time of his departure to Hong Kong First Division League side Sing Tao at the end of the 1993-94 season, when the Sky Blues finished 11th in the FA Premier League, he had played 214 league games for the club and scored four goals.

-He played for Pompey for the rest of his professional career, retiring in 1997.
-He now has business interests in the north of Coventry as licensee of the Hawkesmill Social Club.
+After unsuccessful 3 months in Hong Kong, he played for Portsmouth for the rest of his professional career, retiring in 1997.
+He now has business interests in the north of Coventry as licensee of the Hawkes Mill Sports and Social Club.